 For the 24-27 LCAP, our Goal 4 will remain focused on family engagement.
 While the focus remains the same, we will undergo a few changes to enhance parent partnership and development in order to best support student achievement and wellness.
 The new Goal 4 will be to "Build & cultivate community and family engagement to support student achievement & wellness".
-We've modified our actions to align to our family engagement vision at CAPS, which includes the elements of parent communication, school community events and celebrations, programs and services (Parent Learning Center), parent school partnerships, and parent power.
-A few changes to the actions include:
+We've modified our actions to align to our family engagement vision at ABA, which includes the elements of parent communication, school community events and celebrations, programs and services (Parent Learning Center), parent school partnerships, and parent power.
+This alignment ties to the California Community Schools Partnership Program (CCSPP) Implementation Grant that ABA was awarded in May 2024, for the five year period from 2024-2029.
+A few key changes to the actions include:

-- Parent School Partnerships: Highlight our focus on expanding parent volunteer opportunities to strengthen involvement of parents in their child's education experience - Parent Power: Highlight our efforts to expand parent power at CAPS by providing parents with leadership opportunities to advocate for their students, including: School Site Council (SSC), English Language Advisory Committee (ELAC), Parent Leader Committee, Alpha Parent Board Members, and the Parent Association
+- Parent School Partnerships: Highlight our focus on expanding parent volunteer opportunities to strengthen involvement of parents in their child's education experience - Parent Power: Highlight our efforts to expand parent power at ABA by providing parents with leadership opportunities to advocate for their students, including: School Site Council (SSC), English Language Advisory Committee (ELAC), Parent Leader Committee, Alpha Parent Board Members, and the Parent Association

-A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
-A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+A report of the Total Estimated Act Estimated Actual Percentages of In Table. tual Expenditures for last yea mproved Services for last yea ar's actions may be found in ar's actions may be found ir the Annual Update Table.
+In the Contributing Actions A report of the Annual Update